 What an exciting age to be a young scientist!
 3rd grade science is a fantastic time to get engaged in all kinds of science projects that explore the living world and how things work!
-There are so many great skills that kiddos in this age group have already been working on and will continue to develop as they explore, investigate, and discover through hands-on science experiments for 3rd graders.
+There are so many great skills that kiddos in this age group have already been working on and will continue to develop as they explore, investigate, and discover through hands-on science experiments and science fair projects!

-So what exactly does science for 3rd graders look like and how can you encourage your kids to learn without a whole lot of effort, fancy equipment, or too difficult activities that cause confusion rather than curiosity?
+So what exactly does science for 3rd graders look like?
+And how can you encourage your kids to learn without a whole lot of effort, fancy equipment, or complex activities that cause confusion rather than curiosity?

 Topics that 3rd graders may cover in science include: